Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Analytic derivation of GW spectrum in an expanding Universe

 \subsection{Single-bubble spectrum}

 According to Refs.~\cite{Jinno:2016vai,Jinno:2017fby}, the correlation of the energy-momentum tensor at points $x$ and $y$ consists of two distinct contributions.
-The first corresponds to the case in which both $x$ and $y$ lie on the world volume of a single bubble wall, realized when a bubble nucleates at a point $Q$ (see the right panel of Fig.~\ref{fig:parameters}), or more precisely, within the region ${\delta V_{xy} \cap \Sigma_{\tau_n}}$.
+The first corresponds to the case in which both $x$ and $y$ lie on the world volume of a single bubble wall, realized when a bubble nucleates at a point $Q$ (see the right panel of Fig.~\ref{fig:parameters}), or more precisely, within the region $\delta V_{xy}$.
 We denote quantities associated with this contribution using the superscript $(s)$.

-In this case, the correlation of the energy-momentum tensor is evaluated as
+The product of the energy-momentum tensors $T_{kl}(\tau_x,\vec{x}) T_{mn}(\tau_y,\vec{y})$ from the single-bubble contribution becomes nonzero only when both points $x$ and $y$ remain in the false vacuum, while the shifted points $x+\delta$ and $y+\delta$ enter the true vacuum due to the same single bubble.
+Taking the ensemble average $\langle \cdot \rangle$, which is performed with respect to the stochastic nature of the bubble nucleation rate, the correlation of the energy–momentum tensor \eqref{eq:TT} is evaluated as